 In addition to a Postgraduate Certificate in Learning & Teaching in Higher Education, Martina has completed a M.Ed (2005) as part of her continuous professional development.
 She is a Senior Fellow of the Higher Education Academy (awarded by Advance HE) and a Certified Business and Management Educator (awarded by the Chartered Association of Business Schools).

 Martina has acted as external examiner for UG and PGT programmes for a number of UK universities (including Leeds, Essex and Nottingham) and she has also examined PhD and DBAs in the UK and internationally.

 - PhD supervision

-I have supervised a number of PhD students.
-I am currently supervising two PhD students:
+Martina has supervised a number of PhD students to successful completion.
+She is currently supervising four PhD students:

 - organisational risk and resilience